ENVARSUS XR Professional Resources

 [VOICEOVER]

 (On-screen text reads, “IR-TACROLIMUS.
 FDA approval in 1994.
-ONE OF THE MOST WIDELY USED IMMUNOSUPPRESSION DRUGS IN KIDNEY TRANSPLANTATION”)
+ONE OF THE MOST WIDELY USED IMMUNOSUPPRESSANT DRUGS IN KIDNEY TRANSPLANTATION”)

 Initially approved by the FDA in 1994, tacrolimus is one of the most widely used immunosuppression drugs in kidney transplantation.